-Some UNIVERSAL model's transmissions are equipped with an externally attached convection type transmission cooler.
+Some UNIVERSAL model's transmission is equipped with an attached external connection type transmission cooler.

-The cooler is a separate part of the transmission which prevents any possibilities of coolant diluting the transmission fluid.
+The cooler is a separate part of the transmission which prevents any possibility of coolant diluting the transmission fluid.
 However, the continued flow of coolant thru the cooler will, in time, erode the inside of the cooler causing external leaks.